 With that being said, when it's not happy hour the most expensive places to drink in Koh Samui and in Chaweng is on the beach.
 Especially at popular places like Ark Bar which is definitely the most popular beach bar on Koh Samui.

-Ark Bar sells cocktail buckets for 600-1000baht, that’s crazy!
+Ark Bar sells cocktail buckets for 600-1000baht, that's crazy!
+Normally buckets are 200-350!
 They do however sell small beers for 100baht which is much more reasonable.

 My suggestion would be to get some beers on the beach whilst watching the fire dancers who start at 9:30 pm and then head into the bars on the street after for more drinks and look for bucket and cocktail deals then!
 This will save you a lot of money in Koh Samui!